 2- How Did You Get Started?

-I’d always thought about having a blog since college (PR major), but could never really commit to a topic.
+I’d always thought about blogging since college (where I studied PR), but could never really commit to a topic.
 (Ahem… “currently exploring.”)
-My best friend had started a style blog and left her job to take the risk on freelancing, and not without struggles, but she was so fulfilled — because she took a chance on herself to chase her dreams.
-She was a huge inspiration to me, and showed firsthand that it could work.
+One of my closest friends had started a style blog and left her job to take the risk on freelancing, and not without struggles, but she was so fulfilled — because she took a chance on herself to chase her dreams.
+It was a huge inspiration to me, and showed firsthand that with the effort, it could work.
 Love you to pieces, Kristin!

 I quit my job, sublet my place for 4 months (an arbitrary amount of time I gave myself to “figure it all out” – HA), moved back home for the first time since I was 17, sat in the same chair at my grandparent’s dining room table for 21 days straight to build this website, and called on any and all resources I had (mostly friends from FSU with couches) to get me traveling to more exotic places.
 I finally allowed myself to invest in a professional camera.